 The SIUE defense ranked 14th nationally in fielding percentage (.976).
 SIUE's offense produced a .278 batting average that included 1.54 doubles per game (13th nationally).

-During the 2014 season, Jones was an integral part of SIUE's first-ever OVC Tournament title and appearance in the NCAA Division I Championship.
+In her first season on staff in 2014, Jones was an integral part of SIUE's first-ever OVC Tournament title and appearance in the NCAA Division I Championship.
 Jones helped develop pitcher Chambers-Book, who was named the Most Valuable Player of the OVC Championship after winning consecutive games in the tournament over Tennessee Tech, Eastern Illinois, and Murray State.
-The Cougars also add three more players on the All-OVC Tournament team with third baseman Alex McDavid, first baseman Kayla Riggs, and shortshop Chelsea Yankolovich.
+The Cougars also had three other players on the All-OVC Tournament team with third baseman Alex McDavid, first baseman Kayla Riggs, and shortshop Chelsea Yankolovich.

 On the field, Jones oversaw the development of five All-Mid-American Conference (MAC) performers, three All-MAC Freshman Team honorees, and helped the team make its first appearance in the MAC Tournament for the first time since 2004.